Spare Strategy Analysis and Design for Mega Satellite Constellations Using Markov Chain: Optimization of Spare Management Policy

 \section{Optimization of Spare Management Policy}

 One key application of the proposed analysis method is design optimization.
+Unless otherwise noted, the constellation configuration and baseline stochastic parameters in this section are the same as those in Sec.~\ref{sec5}; the corresponding values are given in Table~\ref{tab:fixed_sim_para}, and the additional cost parameters used for optimization are listed in Table~\ref{tab:opt_para}.
 An optimization problem can be formulated to guide early-phase spare strategy decisions, such as monthly replenishment needs or cost estimates.
 In this section, we optimize the indirect strategy using the formulation in Eq.~\eqref{eq:opt_formulation} with real-world parameters.
 The resulting cost is then compared to that of the direct strategy.
-Since the direct strategy for constellation orbits is analytically equivalent to the indirect strategy for parking orbits under continuous review, Appendix B outlines how the direct results can be derived from the framework presented here.
-An alternative independent derivation of the direct strategy, as well as its more detailed discussion, can be found in \cite{han2025direct}.
+The direct-strategy results reported in this section are obtained using the corresponding $(r,q)$ direct-insertion model, which can be derived as a special case of the present framework under continuous review, as summarized in Appendix B. An alternative independent derivation and a more detailed discussion are given in \cite{han2025direct}.

 For the direct strategy, we assume the use of a small launch vehicle, specifically Rocket Lab’s Electron, while the indirect strategy employs a heavy launch vehicle, namely SpaceX’s Falcon 9, with launch costs referenced from \cite{SpaceInsider_cost,spacex_rideshare}.
 Although the lead time for both vehicles can, in principle, be as short as two days \cite{ainvest_rocketlab_2025,spaceflightnow_falcon9_2025}, such estimates are optimistic and do not account for contract processing or shipping delays.
 To reflect a more realistic timeline, we adopt $(\mu_\text{lv},\tau_\text{lv}) = (20,20)$ days for Falcon 9 and $(10,10)$ days for Electron, making the Falcon 9 lead time roughly twice as long.
 For Electron we assume $c_\text{lv,full} = 7.5$ M\$ and $m_\text{payload} = 300$ kg.